biswajit2506/python/README.md

 # python
-# these are the python exersize which i practiced.
+# these are the python exersize